desilinguist/websocket-tagger/README.md

 ==========

 #### Description
 This project provides a [WebSocket](http://en.wikipedia.org/wiki/WebSocket) server that wraps the [Stanford Part-of-Speech tagger](http://nlp.stanford.edu/software/tagger.shtml).
 This makes it easier to get part-of-speech tags from JavaScript for arbitrary text.
-Please note that this project is just a a that illustrates the utility of WebSockets for NLP.
+Please note that this project is just a prototype that illustrates the utility of WebSockets for NLP.

 #### Requirements
 - Java